Majkelkej/hello-world/README.md

 # hello-world

-This is the repository to rule them all.
+Hi you!

+Im Majkelkej.
+Open source is all it takes to make a difference.

+Over and out.